juliegoz/juliegoz-site/docs/index.md

     -
       title: "MAX AND WILLY'S LAST LAUGH AT MOSAIC THEATER"
       date: "January 2023"
-      text: "When German cabaret stars Max Ehrlich and Willy Rosen arrived at the Westerbork Transit Camp in 1942, the star-struck commandant said, “A train leaves here for Auschwitz every Tuesday morning.
+      text: "When German stars Max Ehrlich and Willy Rosen arrived at the Westerbork Transit Camp, the commandant said, “A train leaves here for Auschwitz every Tuesday morning.
 If you do a cabaret performance on Monday nights, it will lift morale.
-And if you’re funny, you won’t have to get on the train!”
-So they were funny.
+If you’re funny, you won’t have to get on the train!”
 For 18 months, they performed the funniest cabaret in Europe.
 This true story comes to life in Max & Willy’s Last Laugh, a new musical play based upon the actual comedy sketches, songs, and jokes that have been forgotten for over 70 years—until now"
       image_url: "assets/images/news_carousel/MaxandWilly.jpg"
     -
       title: "VANISHING GIRL A NEW MUSICAL AT FLYING V"